BOBBY & THE BOHEMIANS

 “Brother Dave became for me all the box scores rolled into one.
 In my imaginings he hit the ball like Ted Williams; he pitched like Bob Feller; he ran the bases like Tyrus Cobb.
 It was easy and it was fun because he was even more eager than I was to see the ground ball in play, the next pitch, the next swing of the bat.
 If there was ever a time when he wasnʼt ready to play some baseball, I donʼt remember it.
 I hit thousands of ground balls at him, line drives, bloopers, pop-ups.
 Iʼd aim to hit the ball just in front of him, or just behind him, to the left of him or to the right, so that he had to scramble on each play.
 Iʼd drop down a little dribbler, a bunt, make him come running in; then Iʼd send up a long fly ball, make him turn and race back . . . back . . . to the warning track, to the wall . . .”
 (Van Roth, Bobby.
 Toastmasters.
 Albuquerque, New Mexico)

 Early on, the younger brother had a huge advantage over the rest of the kids in the neighborhood.
-By the time little league rolled around, heʼd already received thousands of grounders and pop-ups and hundreds of rounds of batting practice.
+By the time little league rolled around, heʼd already received thousands of grounders, pop-ups, and hundreds of rounds of batting practice.
 He was first trained as a middle-infielder and was quite certain, that one day, he would replace Luis Aparicio as the Chicago White Soxʼ starting shortstop.
 Davie Van Roth inherited all the necessary kills -- exceptional hand-eye coordination, speed afoot with laser-quick reflexes, wiry strength, an accurate rifle for an arm, and a personal mentor to guide and show him the way.
 Bobby provided the ideal, tutelage, and training.
 His younger brother provided actuality.
 All directions pointed toward professional baseball.

 Together, the brothers Van Roth would form a lethal, record-shattering combination.
 J.J.
 Rousseau, Jack Kerouac, and J.P.
 Sartre, among others, would attempt to change all of that.
 Fascinating, how individuals get caught up in situations and systems that are beyond their control -- like dodging obstructions and attempting to escape binding chains while winding oneʼs way through societyʼs maze in an effort to reach a quixotic goal.
 There would be headwinds and shark-infested waters to navigate; roadblocks to dodge.
 If only the world would just get the hell out of the way.